Justice Ruth Bader Ginsburg Underwent Radiation Treatment for Pancreatic Cancer

-Justice Ruth Bader Ginsburg has completed a three-week course of radiation treatment for a cancerous tumor on her pancreas, the Supreme Court disclosed in a Friday statement.
+Justice Ruth Bader Ginsburg has completed a three-week course of radiation treatment in New York City for a cancerous tumor on her pancreas, the Supreme Court disclosed in a Friday statement.

-“The abnormality was first detected after a routine blood test in early July, and a biopsy performed on July 31 at Sloan Kettering confirmed a localized malignant tumor,” the statement read, adding that a bile duct dent was placed.
+“The abnormality was first detected after a routine blood test in early July, and a biopsy performed on July 31 at Sloan Kettering confirmed a localized malignant tumor,” the statement read.

+The 86-year-old justice underwent stereotactic ablative radiation therapy, which ended Friday, at the Memorial Sloan Kettering Cancer Center.
+A bile duct dent was placed as part of the treatment, the statement added.

 The tumor was “treated definitively,” and there is no evidence of the disease anywhere else in her body, the Supreme Court said.